suf1an-ss/suf1an-ss/README.md

 ## 👨‍💻 About Me

-I'm a passionate data analyst with a strong background in computer science, eagerly awaiting my final semester results.
+I'm a passionate data analyst with a strong background in computer science.
 I hold a BSc in Computer Science and have hands-on experience in data visualization and analysis.

 - 🌱 I’m currently learning: Basic Python
 - 👯 I’m looking to collaborate on: Data analysis and visualization projects